Thematic Pathway for Reaffirmation

 WSCUC encourages institutions to be creative, to build on processes already in place, and to focus on a limited number of key issues that can be addressed in depth.
 This process is intended to promote significant engagement and improvement among faculty, staff, and administrators.
 Cal Poly's theme will establish a framework for connecting its mission and priorities with the WSCUC Core Commitments, Standards of Accreditation, and Criteria for Review.
 This information, as detailed in the WSCUC Handbook, can be found here.

-During Fall Quarter 2018, Dr. Mary Pedersen (Interim Provost and Executive Vice President) and Dr. Bruno Giberti (Accreditation Liaison Officer and Associate Vice Provost for Academic Programs and Planning) made presentations to various campus stakeholders, including the President’s Cabinet, the Office of Diversity and Inclusion, the Board of the Associated Students, Inc., the Academic Senate, the Deans Council, the Associate Deans Council, and the Student Affairs leadership Group, to name a few.
-As part of the presentation, they administered a short survey that allowed participants to review a long list of possible themes, selecting the three they considered critical to moving Cal Poly forward.
+During Fall Quarter 2018, Dr. Mary Pedersen (current Interim Provost and Executive Vice President) and Dr. Bruno Giberti (current Accreditation Liaison Officer and Associate Vice Provost for Academic Programs and Planning) made presentations to various campus stakeholders, including the President’s Cabinet, the Office of Diversity and Inclusion, the Board of the Associated Students, Inc., the Academic Senate, the Provost's Council, the Associate Deans Council, and the Student Affairs leadership, to name a few.
+As part of the presentation, they administered a short survey that allowed participants to review a long list of possible themes, selecting the three they considered critical.
 The results pointed strongly to an enduring campus concern for issues of diversity, equity, and inclusion, as well as a commitment to student success as represented by the CSU’s Graduation Initiative 2025.
-Cal Poly President Jeffrey D. Armstrong approved the submission of our theme in January 2019.
+Cal Poly President Jeffrey D. Armstrong approved the theme submission in January 2019.

 Proposal sent to WSCUC February 2019 (pdf)